Guy of Burgundy: Rebellion

-Guy was not satisfied with the grants of land.
-In 1046, Guy emerged at the head of a conspiracy of Norman nobles discontented with his cousin's rule.
-The rebels needed a figurehead with a claim to the duchy, and Guy served the purpose as a legitimate grandson of Richard II.
+In the late autumn of 1046 the disorder in Normandy which had ravaged the duchy for several years began to crystallize into a coordinated assault upon the young William.
+As one of the possible successors to the dukedom in 1035, Guy became the prime mover in this revolt, and was able to rally the support of a very powerful group of Norman magnates.
+These came not only from the neighborhood of Guy's own possessions in the middle of Normandy but more particularly from the west, including the Bessin and the Cotentin.
 According to William of Poitiers, Guy either aimed at the ducal throne, which would have been unusually ambitious, or wanted to secure the greater part of the duchy for himself.
 Whether Guy merely felt sidelined at William's court or thought himself a better heir than his illegitimate cousin is ultimately unclear.

 Guy was defeated by William and his overlord, King Henry I of France, at the Battle of Val-ès-Dunes.
 He retreated to his castle at Brionne, where the Duke besieged him there for three years before finally subduing him in 1049.
 William of Poitiers wrote that the Duke subsequently allowed Guy to remain at his court; William of Jumièges describes this as house arrest.
 As a punishment for his rebellion, Guy lost his castles.